oracle/oci-cloud-controller-manager/docs/provider-configuration.md

 #### Top Level

-These configuration options for the OCI cloud provider pertain to its global configuration and should appear at the top level of your `cloud-provider.yaml` file.
+These configuration options for the OCI cloud provider relate to its global configuration and should appear at the top level of your `cloud-provider.yaml` file.